MorganCabral/sse-library/README.md

 This script tries to automagically install prereqs for you with a package manager, and then sets up additional things you will need for working on the library.
-If your system doesn't have a compatible package manager, you can install the preqres manually and then run the rest of the install script as usual.
+If your system doesn't have a compatible package manager, you can install the preqreqs manually and then run the rest of the install script as usual.

 ### Windows (forthcoming)